Rajnish14/Shoppable-App/README.md

-# Shopping cart application MVVM architecture
+# Shoppable application with MVVM architecture